The Love & War MasterPeace

-The Love & War MasterPeace is the third studio album by American recording artist Raheem DeVaughn, released on March 2, 2010, through Jive Records.
-It was also released as a deluxe edition with an additional disc of bonus material.
+The Love & War MasterPeace is the third studio album by American singer Raheem DeVaughn.
+It was released by Jive Records on March 2, 2010.
+The album was also released as a deluxe edition with an additional disc of bonus material.
 Recording sessions for the album took place during 2008 to 2009 and production was handled primarily by Kenny "Dope" Gonzalez.

-The album debuted at number nine on the U.S. Billboard 200 chart, selling 45,000 copies in its first week.
-Upon its release, The Love & War MasterPeace was well received by music critics.

 Background

 Production for the album was handled primarily by Kenny "Dope" Gonzalez, with contributions from Ne-Yo, Stereotypes, and Lil' Ronnie, among others.
 In a press release for the album, DeVaughn explained its title, stating "I named the album The Love & War MasterPeace because I feel that where I am as a person and where we are as a people, we are all trying to master that internal peace and happiness in a very strange time."
 In an interview for Vibe, he described the album as "half socially conscious, half love".
 In an interview with Pete Lewis of Blues & Soul, DeVaughn discussed his intentions for the album, stating "The plan from the gate was to have the two vibes - social conscience and love/romance.
 And, with that being definitely something that Marvin Gaye was known for I think that's why I get those comparisons with him."